arca-computing/AToaster/README.md

 #What is AToaster ?
-MultipleDatePicker is an Angular directive to show a toaster to inform the user.
+AToaster is an Angular directive to show a toaster to inform the user.
 More infos on the demo page.

 #Warning
 The current code is using bootstrap glyphicon font, you can change classes in code to use your own classes for icons.